Lawyer,Having,A,Meeting,With,A,New,Client.,Young,Male

 3. Investigate the Dispute Thoroughly: Conduct an internal investigation to gather facts.
 Retain an employer defense attorney to review payroll records, timesheets, and other relevant documents to assess the validity of the claim.

-4. Seek Legal Advice: Consult with an employment attorney to ensure compliance with labor laws and mitigate potential legal risks.
-An attorney can provide guidance on resolving the dispute amicably.
+4. Seek Legal Advice: Consult with an employment attorney to ensure compliance with wage laws and mitigate potential legal risks.

 5. Offer Mediation: Mediation involves a neutral third party who facilitates negotiations between the employer and employee.
 This approach helps both sides reach a mutually agreeable solution without litigation.